Pipe Relining Process

 The first step in the pipe relining process is to find out exactly what is wrong with the pipe.
-To achieve this, a drain cameras is sent down to see what is happening inside the piping.
-The drain camera is on the lookout for any blockages that may need clearing, as well as any damage that is apparent and any junctions will need to be addressed later on.
+To achieve this, a drain camera is sent down to see what is happening inside the piping.
+The drain camera is on the lookout for any blockages that may need clearing, as well as any damage that is apparent and any junctionswill need to be addressed later on.

 Once this is complete, this information is used to decide on the best way to get the pipe ready for relining.